I Am Not Sidney Poitier: Identity crisis

-I Am Not Sidney Poitier exhibits the identity crisis associated with racial performances.
+I Am Not Sidney Poitier explores the identity crisis associated with racial performances.
 In the novel, Not Sidney can never find his true self because Everett designed him to be a caricature of Sidney Poitier.
-He was constantly forced into a mold that eluded him; creating, as Christian Schmidt states in his essay The Parody of Postblackness...,"a mere negation of self," because, as he continues, "without Sidney, Not Sidney would not exist."
-Michael Buening, an editor from PopMatters, attaches this idea to the confusion that many Black men feel during situations in which they can't escape the expectations that come with their skin.
-From this, Buening concludes that Everett's parodied trope characterizes the experience of life for Black men as a journey of immense searching.
+He was constantly forced into a mold that eluded him.
+As Christian Schmidt states in his essay The Parody of Postblackness..., Not Sidney is "a mere negation of self," because, "without Sidney, Not Sidney would not exist."

+Michael Buening, an editor from PopMatters, attaches this idea to the confusion that many Black men feel during situations in which they can't escape expectations associated with their skin and ethnicity.
+Buening concludes that Everett's parodied trope characterizes the experience of life for Black men as a journey of immense searching.

 Post-blackness/Parody of Black literature

 In the novel, Everett engages with several aspects of traditional Black literature through parody: "Playfully engaging the fiction of Ralph Ellison, Richard Wright, and intertextually invoking his own literary oeuvre, Everett's I Am Not Sidney Poitier signifies upon the history of African American literature and can fruitfully be read as a parody of it.
 Following Hutcheon, I use parody not in the narrow sense of 'ridiculing imitation' (A Theory 5) but as a term to describe complex forms of 'trans-contextualization' and inversion."

 This approach is characteristic of many "Post-black" authors.
 These authors create worlds in which race may or may not be relevant, but does not totally control or define the story.
 By doing so, these authors change the view of "Black literature", and try to establish that Black authors are capable of creating stories that are not entirely about the concept of race.